FutureGoose/bike-store-analysis/README.md

 ## Project Overview 🚀

-In this project, we investigate a bicycle retail business within the European market to identify opportunities for enhancing growth.
+In this project, I investigate a bicycle retail business within the European market to identify opportunities for enhancing growth.
 We dive deep into the company's sales data, analyze business performance, and uncover pivotal shifts in strategies.
-Through a series of visualizations, we paint a clear picture of the company's journey and draw insights on driving profitability.
+Through a series of visualizations, I aim to paint a clear picture of the company's journey and draw insights on driving profitability.

 ## Data 🗂️